d-Rickyy-b/rexamine/README.md

 Use at your own risk.

 To search through large files via regex, rexamine caches data in a buffer.
-If the amount of characters matched by a given regex exceeds the chosen buffer size, obviously the full match cannot be extracted.
+If the number of characters matched by a given regex exceeds the chosen buffer size, the full match cannot be extracted.
 This can easily happen by using unlimited quantifiers like `*`, `+` or `{3,}`.
 To prevent issues, make sure to limit the length of a match by either specifically defining the quantity `{5}` or at least by setting an upper bound.

+An example use case could be the matching of long lines: `.*\n`.
+If a line exceeds the buffer length, the line will not be matched and extracted.

-So instead of matching "any amount of matches" with `*`, use `{,10}` to match "any amount of matches up to 10".
+So instead of matching "any number of matches" with `*`, use `{,10}` to match "any number of matches up to 10".
 And instead of matching "one or more matches" with `+`, use `{1,10}` to match "one or more matches up to 10".

 ## Benchmark